 Drew Brees moved the ball to the their 49-yard line, and with 11 seconds left the Saints had time enough to run at least two plays.
 That strategy, however, might not have been told to Marques Colston.

 Brees hit Colston on a quick pass on the sideline, and he could have stepped out of bounds with five seconds left to set up a Hail Mary attempt on the Seattle side of the field.
 Whoops.

 Colston had another strategy — throw the ball forward in a last-ditch attempt to keep the ball alive.
 Sorry, but what?!
-No. 1, the idea to do it was terrible; No. 2, the attempt wasn't even close to being parallel or behind the line of scrimmage.
+Number one, the idea to do it was terrible; two, the attempt wasn't even close to being parallel or behind the line of scrimmage.
 That puppy must have gone seven yards forward to where Colston was standing when he threw it aimlessly across the field.
 No need to run 14 replays, a la Frank Wycheck and the Music City Miracle.